berrubin/ComparativeGenomics/README.md

 It is necessary that species designations are four characters long and that they preface gene names.

 1. A file with orthogroups.
 Theoretically, any method can be used to identify orthogroups.
-Currently, the pipeline is only fully functional with the output format of OrthoFinder, e.g.:
+Currently, the default is to read files of the output format of OrthoFinder, e.g.:
 OG0000000: TAX1_00001 TAX2_00002

+However, OrthoMCL and ProteinOrtho can also be read if `-w orthomcl` or `-w proteinortho` is specified when calling `selection_pipeline.py`.
 If converting from another format, it is required to maintain at least five zeros in the OG designation.

 2. Files of CDS for each gene included in the orthogroups file.
 These files are listed in a two-column params file where the first column is the four character taxon abbreviation and the second column is the path to the fasta file of CDS for that taxon.